andresg9108/processpy/README.md

 </html>
 ~~~

-As you can see, we have common HTML tags except for "<!-headHTML->" and "<!-bodyHTML->" which we will explain below.
+As you can see, we have common HTML tags except for "&lt;!&#45;&#45;headHTML&#45;&#45;&gt;" and "&lt;!&#45;&#45;bodyHTML&#45;&#45;&gt;" which we will explain below.
 But first check the file "./web/index.html" and you will see that it is empty, execute Command # 1 again and check this same file again, if all goes well, you will see how the code has been copied from the template to the production file.

-Now the tags "<!-headHTML->" and "<!-bodyHTML->" tell the template that the tags are in the files "./pages/head.html" and "./pages/body.html" and to be added respectively.
-Knowing this, we will modify the following files.
+* "&lt;!&#45;&#45;headHTML&#45;&#45;&gt;": You can use this statement so that the unique HTML tags in the page header appear instead when the production files are updated.
+* "&lt;!&#45;&#45;bodyHTML&#45;&#45;&gt;": You can use this statement so that the unique HTML tags in the page body appear instead when the production files are updated.

+The following tags can also be used.

+* "&lt;&lt;ROOT-DIR&gt;&gt;": You can use this declaration so that when the production files are updated, the project root appears instead.
+So if you put "&lt;&lt;ROOT-DIR&gt;&gt;src/example/main.min.js", something like "../../src/example/main.min.js" will appearaccording to the location in the folder tree.
+* "&lt;&lt;DIR&gt;&gt;": This tag does the same as the previous one but places the path one level lower in the file tree.

+Understanding the above, we can make the following modification.

 **File: ./pages/head.html**